HimaBinduSigili/FinalProject6152/README.md

 ### Robot files

   The folder `mobile_robots` contain the descriptions of the following robots:
-1. Unicycle: Differential drive robot with two degrees of freedom.
+1. Unicycle: non holonomic robot with two degrees of freedom.
 2. sphero: It is a three degrees of freedom robot.
 However, it can be forced as a six DoF system as done in the samples.